Jay-Paints/Sipp-Beverages-Financial-Analysis-Dashboard-with-Tableau-and-Google-Sheets/README.md

   <img src="https://github.com/user-attachments/assets/7300c650-c92b-4915-a0a2-51f3ed0b96ef" width="720">
 </p>
 <p align="center"
-  <em>Dashborad showing performance from Jul 2019 - Jun 2020</em>
+  <em>Dashborad showing performance from Jul 2019 - Jun 2020</em><br>
 </p>

 ## Project Overview
 The Sipp Beverages Financial Analysis Dashboard offers a comprehensive look at the performance of Sipp Beverages, a fictitious company operating in the Fast Moving Consumer Goods (FMCG) industry.
 This dashboard is designed to provide actionable insights into key financial metrics, enabling data-driven decision-making.
 Key features include visualizations of monthly net sales and gross profit, purchase volume by bottle size, and client type.
 The dashboard also incorporates interactive filters for dynamic analysis across different time periods and brands.
+Click on [Financial Analysis Dashboard](https://public.tableau.com/app/profile/justice.paintsil/viz/FinancialDashboard-SippBeveragesLtd_/SippReport#1) to interract with the dashboard on Tableau Public.

 ## Key Features
-* KPIs: Four critical metrics are displayed prominently at the top of the dashboard.
+* **KPIs:** Four critical metrics are displayed prominently at the top of the dashboard.
 These include Total Revenue, Average Discount %, Average Distribution Cost %, and COGS % of Gross Sales.
-* Interactive Filters: Users can filter data by time period and brand, allowing for focused analysis on specific metrics.
+* **Interactive Filters:** Users can filter data by time period and brand, allowing for focused analysis on specific metrics.
 These filters are integral for tracking the company’s progress and adapting strategies in real-time.
-* Visualizations: A combination chart displays monthly net sales and gross profit margin, while horizontal bar charts break down purchase volume by bottle size and client type.
+* **Visualizations:** A combination chart displays monthly net sales and gross profit margin, while horizontal bar charts break down purchase volume by bottle size and client type.

 ## Building the Dashboard
 The data for this project comes from a CSV file containing financial information typically extracted from ERP systems like SAP or Oracle.
 The dataset includes time series data, client details, and financials such as Volume, Gross Sales, Discounts, Net Sales, COGS, Distribution, and Warehousing costs.